ecovillage/ev7l-events/README.md

 | todate            | false     | starting date/time (as unix timestamp) |
 | fromdate          | false     | ending date/time (as unix timestamp) |

+## Added functions

+In query, some functions are defined to ease theme development (for an example check the [7L hueman child theme](https://github.com/ecovillage/hueman-7l-child)).

 ## Development

 ### Releases